JohnMnyika/JohnMnyika/README.md

 ## 📧 Contact

 <p align="center">
-  Feel free to reach out to me via email at jmnyika514@gmail.com for any professional inquiries or collaboration opportunities.
+  Please feel free to reach out to me via email at jmnyika514@gmail.com or WhatsApp at +254700878430 for any professional questions or collaboration opportunities.
 I'm excited to hear from you!
 </p>